-In 2020, the PUD completed the design and permitting for improvements to its Lake Stevens Walker Hill 2 MG reservoir.
-In addition, staff worked closely with its consultant on a new Water System Plan that looks at all Water Utility needs over the next 20 years.
-Staff also worked with the PUD's Electric Utility staff to determine the feasibility of moving forward with upgrading all of its water meters as part of the PUD's Connect Up infrastructure and technology program that includes new metering technology.
+In 2021, the PUD completed improvements to, and the repainting of, its Lake Stevens Walker Hill 2 MG reservoir and replaced an aging section of water main crossing SR 9 at 32nd Street SE.
+In addition, staff worked closely with its consultant to draft an updated Water System Plan that looks at all Water Utility needs over the next 20 years, and started the design and planning effort to replace all water meters as part of the PUD's Connect Up infrastructure and technology program that includes new metering technology.
+The PUD also continued making needed improvements to its Warm Beach Water System, which is described in a separate water quality report.